varnika23oct/DataAnalytics/README.md

 # DataAnalytics

-The various steps while preparing the data for modelling.
+The various steps while preparing the data for modelling and data visualization using dplyr and ggplot2 packages